Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Outlook

 Corresponding to each such update, we have a kinetic energy term in the RK Hamiltonian, with an independent negative coefficient for each term.
 Here, we impose additional restriction that the values of various coefficients are constrained by the symmetries of the square lattice, but this is not the most general choice.
 This leads us to construct: \begin{widetext}

 \end{widetext} In the above, the sums are over elementary plaquettes $p$, the local configuration at $p$ is depicted using the notation already defined in Fig.~\ref{fig:linkobjects}, and $\alpha$, $\beta$, $\gamma$ are all positive and measured in units of the amplitude for the ring-exchange of dimers, which has therefore been set to $1$.
 Our results predict that this Rokhsar-Kivelson type Hamiltonian ${\mathcal H}$ has a a $T=0$ flux fractionalization transition at $w_c$.
-It would be interesting to explore if some version of such a transition survives deviations from this fine-tuned Rokhsar-Kivelson form.
+It would therefore be interesting to ask if some version of such a transition survives deviations from this fine-tuned Rokhsar-Kivelson form and exists in the phase diagram of more generic quantum dimer-loop models.